 An implantable device can only be a valid therapeutic solution if the implantation is simple and reproducible.
-Under the supervision of Professor Carpentier, the CARMAT teams have therefore worked in tight collaboration with several surgeons, anesthesiologists, perfusionists and nursing personnel in the surgical community, to design and develop a procedure that any experienced heart surgery team can perform, even in emergency situations.
+Under the supervision of Professor Carpentier, the Carmat teams have therefore worked in close collaboration with several surgeons, anesthesiologists, perfusionists and nursing personnel in the surgical community, to design and develop a procedure that any experienced heart surgery team can perform, even in emergency situations.

-In particular, an original interface with the patient's atria (upper heart chambers) was developed, which allows the surgeon to have much more room to work, and ensures a better subsequent alignment of the prosthesis.
+In particular, an original interface between the system and the patient's atria (upper heart chambers) was developed, which allows the surgeon to have much more room to work, and ensures a better subsequent alignment of the prosthesis.
 Once this interface is sutured to the atria, the prosthesis can simply be clicked into place.

-Pivotal study experience also shows that the implantation times of the CARMAT prosthesis are similar to those encountered for a human transplant.
-The implantation procedure is also greatly facilitated by the fact that there is no adhesion of the tissues to the prosthesis.
+Pivotal study experience also indicates that the implantation times of the Carmat prosthesis are similar to those of a human transplant.
+The explantation procedure is also greatly facilitated by the fact that there is no adhesion of the tissues to the prosthesis.